status-im/react-native-desktop-qt/docs/FAQ.md

 ### Does the bundler step in the diagram only happen once at app startup or is all of the JS code appended to a single file on every reload?

-On every reload Qt app requests single js files and sends it to execution in ubuntu-server.
+On every reload Qt app requests single js files and sends it to execution in js-executor.
 It is like restart, but quicker.
 Bundler caches that js file, so collecting it together doesn’t take much time.

 ### Is there a dedicated node mule within react-native for communicating with qt at the javascript code level or does that happen elsewhere, say, in the build pipeline?